 Importance of Marriage in Islam

 It is one of the immense blessings of our Lord that He created us from a single soul, and from it, He created his mate, who looks beautiful and desirable to him.
 He derives satisfaction from being near her, she becomes a cause of solace, comfort, and completion of Allah’s blessing on him, and he derives pleasure from her in form of children and offspring.
 Islam encourages legal marriage and condemns adultery.
-Moreover, celibacy is not considered as a sign of piety in the true Islamic religion.
-Besides, Islam prescribes a very simple marriage process whereas puts barriers in the way of lewdness, vulgarity, and adultery.
+Moreover, celibacy is not considered a sign of piety in the true Islamic religion.
+Besides, Islam prescribes a very simple marriage process and puts barriers in the way of lewdness, vulgarity, and adultery.
 Marriage should not be unnecessarily delayed.

 The Prophet (PBUH) said: “O Ali!
 Three are not to be delayed: Salat (prayer) when it is due, the funeral when it is presented, and (marriage) for the single woman when someone compatible is found.”

 Muharram is the 1st month of the Islamic calendar that is based on and referred to as the migration of the Prophet (PBUH) from Makkah to Madinah.
 It is one of the four sacred months, the holiness and sacredness of which confirmed by Almighty Allah in the Glorious Quran.